 Surface Area is Used

-In every war room, there should be enough space to write, such as a whiteboard, chalkboard, or walls.
+In every war room, there should be enough space to write, such as an interactive whiteboard, chalkboard, or walls.
 It should be the focal point of the room, somewhere where everyone can see and hear what is being said clearly.

 Everyone Should be Involved